amber-smalltalk/amber-examples/nodejs/README.md

     grunt amberc:trivialserver
     grunt amberc:pystone
     grunt amberc:meta
+    grunt amberc:writefile

 - **hello** Hello world example with a simple Makefile.
+- **writefile** Shows how to use the nodejs fs library.
 - **benchfib** Port of tinybenchmarks from Squeak.
 - **trivialserver** A slightly larger example.